-Here are few leading causes of childhood stress which if not intervened timely takes their due course and the child carries its scars throughout his life.
+Here are a few leading causes of childhood stress which if not intervened timely take their due course and the child carries its scars throughout his life.

 - Performance pressure

 Not every kid is the same and neither their Intelligent quotient will be the same.
 Let us help our children bloom and discover their areas of interest.
-Where a schools’ role is to provide an atmosphere of basic learning to a kid to enhance his intellects, the parent’s role is to make them aware and knowledgeable by continuously nurturing them with positive thoughts and values.
+Where a school’s role is to provide an atmosphere of basic learning to a kid to enhance his intellect, the parent’s role is to make them aware and knowledgeable by continuously nurturing them with positive thoughts and values.

 - Physical abuse

 It occurs when a parent or an adult causes severe physical or emotional harassment to the child.
 Lucky ones are those who are treated as the apple of the eyes of their parents.
-There exists a group of children who are regularly physically tortured, tying their hands, starving them, throwing objects on the child and it’s really heartbreaking to even imagine the worst forms.
+There exists a group of children who are regularly physically tortured, tied their hands, starving them, and thrown objects on the child and it’s really heartbreaking to even imagine the worst forms.

 - Sexual abuse

-At its worst, the effects last up to adulthood sometimes and have driven victims to self-harm and ending their lives due to suicide.
+At its worst, the effects last up to adulthood sometimes and have driven victims to self-harm and end their lives due to suicide.

 10 Ways To Nurture Your Child’s Mental Health